What are “married tax returns”?

 Under the Lifelong Learning Plan, you can withdraw amounts from your RRSPs to pay for training or education for you, your spouse or common-law partner.
 You can transfer to your spouse or partner your unused tuition, education, and textbook amounts, if you don’t need them to reduce your taxes to zero.

 What happens to my government cheques?

-The amount of your social assistance payments, Working Income Tax Benefit and the GST/HST Credit may change.
+The income of the couple is used to calculate the benefits to which you are entitled.
+The amount of your social assistance payments, Working Income Tax Benefit, and the GST/HST Credit may change.
 As a married couple, what you get from provincial tax credit programs (Ontario, Manitoba, British Columbia and Québec) may be different as well.
-The income of the couple is used to calculate the benefits to which you are entitled.

 One or both of us have children and I will be living with my child’s parent.

 When you move in with your child’s biological or adoptive parent, you are considered common-law from that day on.

 One or both of us already have children – what will change?

 - The eligible dependant amount can no longer be claimed after getting married or living together for a year: Tax-wise, it is not generally to your advantage to get married or start living common-law.
 After one year living together, your status for tax purposes and home tax deductions becomes that of common-law and, for the following year onward, you can’t claim the amount for an eligible dependant for one of your children.

 - Since your income and that of your spouse or partner will be added together, the amount(s) of the benefit(s) you received for your children may be reduced.
 Your child care expenses can now only be claimed by the parent with the lower net income but you can claim the spouse or common-law partner amount if their income is under a certain amount.